emmpup/dress-up-game/README.md

     - Access the dress-up system through an overlay interface
     - See their saved character design in the game environment

-The game is built using HTML, CSS, and JavaScript, featuring a pixelated art style and responsive design.
+The game is built using HTML, CSS, and JavaScript, featuring a pixelated art style.

 ## Prerequisites